Batch381/Virtualbox-Bashrc/README.md

 I have tried to make everything else as universal as I can. you can simply copy this code and add it into your ~/.bashrc file.

-once you have added this. you can then use.
+once you have added this. you can then use:

-startvm name-of-vm
+* startvm name-of-vm      This starts the vm (headless)
-stopvm name-of-vm
+* stopvm name-of-vm       powers off the vm
-vmaddress name-of-vm (only works while vm is running)
+* vmaddress name-of-vm    Finds the MAC and IP address of the VM (on NAT Network "LabNet")

 soon to be adding more.